Zenith-004/Todo-App/README.md

 ### Deployment

 The app is deployed at [https://todo-app-d1k4.onrender.com](https://todo-app-d1k4.onrender.com).

+> **Note**: The server may take a moment to start up when you first visit the link.
+Please be patient if the page does not load immediately.

 You can follow similar steps to deploy your own version on a hosting service like Render, Vercel, or Heroku.

 ## 🛠️ Code Overview